ntamvl/rails_custom_view_scaffold_example/README.md

 ## Copy and customize the scaffold template
-We should copy the existing scaffold template to path `lib/templates/erb/scaffold` in the project folder should we have the lib folder in the project:
+We should copy the existing scaffold template to path `lib/templates/erb/scaffold` in the project folder We should have the lib folder in the project:
 ```
 lib/templates/erb/scaffold/_form.html.erb.tt
 lib/templates/erb/scaffold/edit.html.erb.tt